Israeli strikes hit Gaza tunnels as diplomats work for truce - WTMJ

 GAZA CITY, Gaza Strip (AP) — The Israeli military unleashed a wave of heavy airstrikes on the Gaza Strip early Monday, saying it destroyed 15 kilometers (9 miles) of militant tunnels and the homes of nine Hamas commanders, as international diplomats worked to end the week of fighting that has killed hundreds of people.

-The U.N. has warned that the territory’s sole power station is at risk of running out of fuel, and Sarraj said Gaza was also low on spare parts.
-Gaza already experiences daily power outages for between eight and 12 hours, and tap water is undrinkable.
-Mohammed Thabet, a spokesman for the the territory’s electricity distribution company, said it has fuel to supply Gaza with electricity for two or three days.
-Airstrikes have damaged supply lines and the company’s staff cannot reach areas that were hit because of continued Israeli shelling, he added.

-The war broke out last Monday, when the Hamas militant group fired long-range rockets at Jerusalem after weeks of clashes in the holy city between Palestinian protesters and Israeli police.
+The war broke out last Monday, when Hamas long-range rockets at Jerusalem after weeks of clashes in the holy city between Palestinian protesters and Israeli police.
 The protests were focused on the heavy-handed policing of a flashpoint sacred site during the Muslim holy month of Ramadan and the threatened eviction of dozens of Palestinian families by Jewish settlers.

 More protests were expected across the region Tuesday in response to a call by Palestinian citizens of Israel for a general strike.
 The protest has the support of Palestinian Authority President Mahmoud Abbas’ Fatah party.

 Since the fighting began, the Israeli military has launched hundreds of airstrikes it says are targeting Hamas’ militant infrastructure.
-Palestinian militants in Gaza have fired more than 3,100 rockets into Israel.
+Palestinian militants in Gaza have fired more than 3,200 rockets into Israel.
 Israeli military officials said Hamas had stockpiled about 15,000 rockets before the war started.

-At least 200 Palestinians have been killed in the strikes, including 59 children and 35 women, with 1,300 people wounded, according to the Gaza Health Ministry.
-Eight people in Israel have been killed in rocket attacks launched from Gaza, including a 5-year-old boy and a soldier.

-Despite international efforts at a cease-fire, Israeli Prime Minister Benjamin Netanyahu said Sunday that Israel’s attacks were continuing at “full-force” and would “take time.“ Israel “wants to levy a heavy price” on the Hamas militant group, he said.
+Rocket attacks continued Monday, with one hitting a building in the city of Ashdod that caused injuries, the Israeli police said.

+German Chancellor Angela Merkel, who spoke Monday with Israeli Prime Minister Benjamin Netanyahu, emphasized Germany’s solidarity with Israel, condemned the continued rocket attacks from Gaza and expressed hope for a swift end to the fighting, according to her office.

 Egyptian President Abdel Fattah el-Sissi said his government is working to “urgently” end the violence, in his first comments since the war broke out.
 Egypt, which borders Gaza and Israel, has played a central role in the cease-fires brokered after previous rounds of fighting.